Battle of Kapyong: Subsequent operations

 27th Brigade was reformed and renamed as the 28th British Commonwealth Brigade.
-Burke was removed from command, with Brigadier George Taylor taking over command of the new formation on 26 April.
+Burke was removed from command during the battle, with Brigadier George Taylor taking over command of the new formation on 25 April.
 The new Commonwealth formation was pulled back into IX Corps reserve to the southwest of Kapyong, near the junction of the Pukhan and Chojon rivers, with the 2 PPCLI forming the rearguard of the manoeuvre.
 3 RAR was transferred to 28th Brigade, while the 1st Battalion, The King's Own Scottish Borderers and the 1st Battalion, The King's Shropshire Light Infantry replaced the Argylls and Middlesex regiments.
-Later, the Patricias were transferred to the newly arrived 25th Canadian Infantry Brigade on 27 May.
-After protracted negotiations between the governments of Australia, Britain, Canada, India, New Zealand, and South Africa, an agreement had been reached to establish an integrated formation with the aim of increasing the political significance of their contribution, as well as facilitating the solution of the logistic and operational problems faced by the various Commonwealth contingents.
-The 1st Commonwealth Division was formed on 28 July 1951, with the division including the 25th Canadian, 28th British Commonwealth, and 29th British Infantry Brigades under the command of Major General James Cassels, and was part of US I Corps.
+Later, 2 PPCLI was transferred to the newly arrived 25th Canadian Infantry Brigade on 27 May.
+After protracted negotiations between the governments of Australia, Britain, Canada, India, New Zealand and South Africa, an agreement had been reached to establish an integrated formation with the aim of increasing the political significance of their contribution, as well as facilitating the solution of the logistic and operational problems faced by the various Commonwealth contingents.
+The 1st Commonwealth Division was formed on 28 July 1951, with the division including the 25th Canadian, 28th British Commonwealth, and 29th British Infantry Brigades under the command of Major General James Cassels, and was attached to US I Corps.

 For many of the 3 RAR, Kapyong was to be their last major battle before completing their period of duty and being replaced, having endured much hard fighting, appalling weather, and the chaos and confusion of a campaign that had ranged up and down the length of the Korean Peninsula.
-Most had served in the Second Australian Imperial Force (2nd AIF) during the Second World War and this combat experience had proven vital.
-Regardless, casualties had been heavy, and since the battalion's arrival from Japan in September 1950, the 3 RAR had lost 87 killed, 291 wounded, and five captured.
+Most had served in the Second Australian Imperial Force (2nd AIF) during WWII and this combat experience had proven vital.
+Regardless, casualties had been heavy, and since the battalion's arrival from Japan in September 1950, the 3 RAR had lost 87 killed, 291 wounded and five captured.

+Both 3 RAR and 2 PPCLI would participate in Operation Commando and the First Battle of Maryang-san at Hill 355 in October 1951 which defined the final battle lines north of Seoul in that sector for the remainder of the Korean War.
+The 2 PPCLI launched an offensive drive which gained control of the Jamestown Line on 4 October 1951.
+Stone and 2 PPCLI would repel a large attacking force of the PVA of more than one battalion on 12 October.
+In December of 1951, the annual enlistments for 2 PPCLI expired and most of the soldiers were discharged from the Canadian Army.
+In early 1952, Stone would recruit new men to form and train 2 PPCLI as an elite special operations unit and parachute battalion.